 Special requirements are related to enrolment in courses/units where clinical, practical or work placements are part of a course/unit structure.
 These include courses/units in Education, Nursing and Social & Health related sciences.

-For more information on the Working with Children Check Student Declaration, please visit the NSW Commission for Children and Young People (opens in a new window) website.
+For more information on the Working with Children Check Student Declaration, please visit the NSW Office of the Children's Guardian (opens in a new window) website.

 National Police Check - including Clinical Placement Requirements

 1. Sign the Student Undertaking Sign the Student Undertaking form.
-This is available electronically in MySR (via MyUWS) for commencing students.
-If you can not complete the form electronically, the Student Undertaking form is available from any Student Central.
+This is available electronically in MySR (via Western Central) for commencing students.
+If you cannot complete the form electronically, the Student Undertaking form is available from any Student Central.

 2. Apply for a National Police Check After you have signed the Student Undertaking form, you will be required to undergo a National Police Check (opens in a new window) either through your state or territory police service or the Australian Federal Police.
 You should allow 15 working days for your check to be processed.